jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 An entity that is not a life fund PIE loses PIE status immediately if it starts to carry on the business of life insurance.

 ### HM 27 When multi-rate PIE no longer meets investor interest adjustment requirements
+Loss of PIE status
-A multi-rate PIE loses PIE status immediately if it fails to meet a requirement of section HM 48.
+(1) A multi-rate PIE loses PIE status immediately if it fails to meet a requirement of section HM 48.
+Exception
+(2) Despite subsection (1), the Commissioner may determine that a multi-rate PIE does not cease to be a PIE because of a breach of section HM 48 if the Commissioner is satisfied that the breach—
+  (a) arose despite the PIE taking reasonable care; and (b) does not have a material impact on any investor in the PIE; and (c) is not part of a pattern of non-compliance.

 ### HM 28 When listed PIE no longer meets requirements
 Loss of PIE status